hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/EnterpriseWanReplicationConfiguration.md

 - `name`: Name of `wan-replication` configuration.
 IMap or ICache instance uses this `wan-replication` config.
 Please refer to the [Enterprise WAN Replication Configuration section](#enterprise-wan-replication-configuration) for details about `wan-replication` configuration.
 - `merge-policy`: Resolve conflicts that are occurred when target cluster already has the replicated entry key.
 - `republishing-enabled`: When enabled, an incoming event to a member is forwarded to target cluster of that member.

+**Merge policies:**

+4 merge policy implementations for IMap and 2 merge policy implementations for ICache are provided out of the box.

+IMap has following merge policies.

+- `com.hazelcast.map.merge.PutIfAbsentMapMergePolicy` : causes the incoming entry to be merged from source to target map if it does not exist in the target map
+- `com.hazelcast.map.merge.HigherHitsMapMergePolicy` : causes the incoming entry to be merged from source to target map if source entry has more hits than the target one.
+- `com.hazelcast.map.merge.PassThroughMergePolicy` : causes the incoming entry to be merged from source to target map unless incoming entry is not null
+- `com.hazelcast.map.merge.LatestUpdateMapMergePolicy` : causes the incoming entry to be merged from source to target map if source entry has updated more recently than the target entry.
+Please not that this merge policy can only be used when the clocks' of the clusters are in sync.

+ICache has following merge policies.

+- `com.hazelcast.cache.merge.HigherHitCacheMergePolicy` : causes the incoming entry to be merged from source to target cache if source entry has more hits than the target one.
+- `com.hazelcast.cache.merge.PassThroughCacheMergePolicy` : causes the incoming entry to be merged from source to target cache unless incoming entry is not null